 Every year, monks from all over the world gather together for the celebration of Buddha's birth.
 As a religious site, Borobudur hosts several permanent activities, Vesak.
 Some of the events are:

-Every Vesak night (the biggest Buddist holiday), the monks would meditate around thirty minutes at the open area in front of Borobudur.
+Every Vesak night (the biggest Buddist holiday), the monks would meditate for around thirty minutes in the open area in front of Borobudur.
 We can partake in the meditation and have the monks lead the meditation.

 Sky Lantern Release

 After the meditation, the monks would lead the people to release sky lanterns together.
 The release of the sky lanterns symbolizes the release of hope and peace around the world, so the world can be a better place.

 There are other activities besides meditation and sky lantern release.
 In the afternoon, there would be parades everybody could watch.
 Sometimes there is also a free health clinic where visitors can check their health.
 The afternoon is also the perfect time to take pictures of the complex.
 After all, the temple is surrounded by decorations, altars, and Buddha statues from monks (each representation is obligated to bring one).